 - Taking Vital Signs

 Students are not required to stay overnight for the conference.
-Options for accommodation are TBA.

 Students are required to bring the necessary equipment listed in each event guideline.
 The event guidelines can be found here.
 If the student fails to provide the equipment required, it may result in the student being disqualified or marks deducted.